 - Or opting for a day trip which includes visits to the sanctuary of Delphi and to the monastery of Osios Loukas as well as a stop in the picturesque village of Arachova.

-One last piece of advice: Greece is crisscrossed with small mountainous roads, so you should definitely opt for a fuel-efficient car, even if it is a little more expensive to rent!
+One last tip: since Greece is full of winding mountain roads, it’s best to choose a fuel-efficient car, even if it costs a bit more to rent!

 Opening times